Open-MBEE/EMS-Repo/README.md

 	refresh view-share page
 	the final, integrated content model is displayed in view-share in your dashboard (under sites) and in Repository

+### Running with a Tomcat with a different port on Maven

+So you don't clash with other users, run using something like -Dmaven.tomcat.port=9091.

 ### Enterprise settings with Maven

 Need to update settings.xml to connect to the Alfresco private repository.
 Ask Ly or Cin-Young